 Sustainability is Here to Stay.
 According to an NPD Group report at Cosmoprof, 75 percent of consumers think sustainability is important.
 In fact, the consumer is the reason the conversation is even happening — we want more.
 And brands are listening.
 One of the most contentious products, glitter, is getting a facelift due to its harming environmental side effects.
 And Unicorn Snot, a brand founded on glitter, is making a change with the launch of its BIO line, using biodegradable glitter.
 Expect to see brands fall in line as becoming eco-friendly becomes top priority.

-Check out our favourites from the show below:
+Check out our favorites from the show below: